Bookbinding: Overview

-Bookbinding is a specialized trade that relies upon basic operations of measuring, cutting, and gluing.
-A finished book requires many operations to complete, usually determined by the materials and the specific design of the book.
-Bookbinding combines skills from the trades of paper making, textile and leather-working crafts, model making, and graphic design in order to create the structures of a book, i.e. design and cut pages, assemble pages into signatures, et cetera.
-The trade of bookbinding is both an artistic craft and a mechanized industrial process, yet each type of bookbinding always resolves three problems in making a book: (i) how to bind the signatures into a book block; (ii) how to cover and protect the bound signatures; and (iii) how to label and decorate the book covers that protect the pages.
+Bookbinding is a skilled trade that requires measuring, cutting, and gluing.
+A finished book requires many steps to complete.
+This is usually determined by the materials needed and the layout of the book.
+Bookbinding combines skills from the trades of papermaking, textile and leather-working crafts, model making, and graphic design.
+The trade of bookbinding is both a craft done out of creativity and passion and a process happening in a factory.
+But each type of bookbinding always resolves three problems in making a book: (i) how to bind the paper sheets into a book block; (ii) how to cover and protect the bound pages; and (iii) how to label and decorate the book covers that protect the pages.

 History

 Origins of the book

-Writers in the Hellenistic-Roman culture wrote longer texts as scrolls; these were stored in boxes or shelving with small cubbyholes, similar to a modern winerack.
+Writers in the Hellenistic-Roman culture wrote longer texts as scrolls; these were stored in boxes or shelving with small cubbyholes, similar to a modern wine rack.
 Court records and notes were written on wax tablets, while important documents were written on papyrus or parchment.
 The modern English word "book" comes from the Proto-Germanic *bokiz, referring to the beechwood on which early written works were recorded.

 The book was not needed in ancient times, as many early Greek texts—scrolls—were 30 pages long, which were customarily folded accordion-fashion to fit into the hand.
 Roman works were often longer, running to hundreds of pages.
 The Ancient Greek word for book was tome, meaning "to cut".
 The Egyptian Book of the Dead was a massive 200 pages long and was used in funerary services for the deceased.
 Torah scrolls, editions of first five books of the Old Testament, known as the Israelite (or Hebrew) Bible, were—and still are—also held in special holders when read.

 Scrolls can be rolled in one of two ways.
 The first method is to wrap the scroll around a single core, similar to a modern roll of paper towels.
 While simple to construct, a single core scroll has a major disadvantage: in order to read text at the end of the scroll, the entire scroll must be unwound.
 This is partially overcome in the second method, which is to wrap the scroll around two cores, as in a Torah.
 With a double scroll, the text can be accessed from both beginning and end, and the portions of the scroll not being read can remain wound.
 This still leaves the scroll a sequential-access medium: to reach a given page, one generally has to unroll and re-roll many other pages.